 I hope I don't have to tell you to look on eBay.
 This is where people post their old costumes nowadays, and if you're looking for authentic 1970's crap, this is where most people go to find it.

-If you can't find it on eBay, consider hitting alternate country eBay sites, such as http://www.ebay.co.uk/.
+If you can't find what you're looking for on eBay, consider hitting alternate country eBay sites, such as http://www.ebay.co.uk/

 Specific Costume Piece Sources